 - Don’t give your dog toys that can be swallowed or chewed into pieces, thereby causing gastrointestinal irritation or blockage.

 - Don’t give your dog bones.
 These, too, are routinely implicated in vomiting episodes.
 If you must give your dog bones, large, uncooked varieties (such as femurs or knuckles) are less likely to break into sharp shards.

 - Avoid table scraps.
 Some human foods are downright dangerous for dogs (e.g., grapes, raisins, chocolate, xylitol, onions, garlic, chives, macadamia nuts, and high fat items) but individuals with sensitive stomachs may not even be able to eat “safe” foods without vomiting.

 - Don’t let your dog scavenge.
 “Garbage gut” is what veterinarians commonly call the gastroenteritis caused by consuming scavenged items.
 Scavenging also increases the risk of foreign-body ingestion and toxin exposure.

 - Watch overly-inquisitive dogs carefully when out and about.
-A basket muzzle to keep them from eating non-edible items may be in order.
+A basket muzzle to keep them from eating anything they find may be in order.

 Read 5 Foods That Can Be Toxic For Your Dog to learn more.